FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 IANA is instructed to update the "eap-noob.arpa" entry as follows.

-The USAGE field is updated to add the word DEPRECATED.
+The USAGE field is updated to prefix the text with the word DEPRECATED.

 The REFERENCE field is updated to add a reference to THIS-DOCUMENT.